 – Services –

 Architectural – Partitions: Our first step is to draw the partitions of the building.
-We work from PDF files that we convert and raise the walls up by half of their sizes, so we easily see all the trades in Navisworks™ without having walls blocking our point of view.
+When available, we work from AutoCAD native files to ensure accuracy.
+We model walls to about 7ft tall, so we easily navigate through the Navisworks™ model and can see all the trades without having walls blocking our point of view.

-Architectural – Reflected ceiling: To ensure the coordination above ceiling heights, we also draw the ceilings.
-We draw ceiling tiles and exact lights locations, making sure to avoid any potential clash with recessed lights and allowing for enough access behind them.
+Architectural – Reflected Ceiling: We draw ceiling tiles and exact lights locations, making sure to avoid any potential clash with recessed lights and allowing for enough access behind them.

 Trades – MEP, FP : Once done with the building layout, we start drawing the trades from the latest drawings received.
 We keep our trades as flat as possible and give a general elevation that we will edit during the coordination process.
 We coordinate: